Indexing and abstracting

 CrossRef

-CrossRef – is an international registry of scientific and information materials based on DOI technology.
-The main task of CrossRef is organization of user's access to primary publications, containing scientific content, and promoting teamwork of publishers.
-CrossRef uses DOI technology of open systems standards and is also the official DOI registration agency for educational and professional scientific publications.
+CrossRef is an international registry of scientific and information materials based on DOI technology.
+The main task of CrossRef is to provide users with access to primary publications containing scientific content and to promote collaboration among publishers.
+CrossRef uses the DOI technology as an open system standard and is also the official DOI registration agency for educational and professional scientific publications.

 WorldCat